thedyze/save-image-extended-comfyui/README.md

 - `save_metadata` - Saves metadata into the image
 - `counter_digits` - The number of digits used for the image counter. `3` = image_001.png.
 Will adjust the counter if you delete files.
 Looks for the highest number in the folder, but does not fill gaps.

 Does not check for illegal characters in entered file or folder names.
 May not be compatible with every other custom node, depending on changes in the `prompt` object.
-Tested and working with default samplers, Efficiency nodes and SD Ultimate Upscale.
+Tested and working with default samplers, Efficiency nodes and UltimateSDUpscale.
 #
 <br>